-If something feels wrong, it’s likely wrong for you even if the advice is sound.
+If something feels wrong, it’s likely wrong for you even if the advice is otherwise sound.

-While some advice is based on flawed assumptions and some comes from uninformed sources, a few pieces of advice hit like a ton of very well-timed and useful bricks.
+While some pieces of advice are based on flawed assumptions and some come from uninformed sources, others hit like a ton of very well-timed and useful bricks.
 Those are the ones worth taking.

-Take my advice: Check any advice you get today against these three criteria before you accept or reject it.
+Take my advice, if you believe you can trust it: Check any guidance you get today against these three criteria before you accept or reject it.
 Doesn’t that seem right to you?

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.